monopoda/codeblocks/README.md

 # codeblocks

-An archive of java code.
+An archive of miscellaneous code.
 Feel free to use any code here.